trambui09/ride-share/README.md

 ## Wrap up

 By having this data structure, we can now more easily target specific parts of our data to see how many rides a driver has given.

-### Comprehension Questions

-1. What did your data structure look like at first?
-Did this structure evolve over time?
-Why?
-1. What was your strategy for going through the data structure and gathering information?
-1. What kind of information did you need to store in variables?
-What was the scope of each of these variables?
-Why?
-1. What kinds of iteration did you use?
-Did you use `.map`?
-1. Were some calculations easier than others?
-Why?

-We'll discuss these your answers to these questions together in class.